Jang Na-ra: Music

-Acting career
+Acting

 Jang also has a successful acting career.
 She first appeared in the popular MBC TV sitcom New Nonstop, and received attention for her cute image.
 In 2002, Jang landed her first leading role in a drama in SBS's romantic comedy Successful Story of a Bright Girl.
 The drama was well-received and recorded high audience ratings.
 She won the Best New TV Actress Award at the 2003 Baeksang Arts Awards.
 The success of the drama and her hit song "Sweet Dream" launched her to stardom in South Korea that year.
 The same year, she starred in another romantic comedy series, My Love Patzzi, which also attained high ratings.

 In 2003, she made her feature film debut in the film Oh!
 Happy Day.
 In 2004, she came back to the small screen and starred in MBC's weekend drama Love Is All Around, followed by KBS' romance drama Wedding.
 Wedding, which established Jang as an actress, and she received viewer acclaim for her portrayal of a woman's growth and identity in marriage.
 In 2005, with her increasing popularity in China, she made a bold move by moving to China to start her singing and acting career.
 Her first mainstream Chinese drama was My Bratty Princess.
 The success of My Bratty Princess catapulted her as a hallyu or Korean Wave star in China.
 She made several other drama series in China which includes Good Morning Shanghai in 2007, Iron Masked Singer in 2010, and Unruly Qiao in 2011.

 In 2009, she returned to the big screen with Sky and Ocean, playing a gifted violinist with the mental age of a 6-year-old, diagnosed with Savant syndrome.
 The movie was a commercial failure, and was criticized for Jang's unfair nomination at the Grand Bell Awards even before the movie was released.
 However, despite the controversy, Jang won the Best Actress for a Foreign Film Award at the 19th China Golden Rooster and Hundred Flowers Awards.
 The film also became the first Asian film to be invited to the eighth Tirana International Film Festival in Albania, where it won the Media Award.
 In May 2011, Jang starred in the KBS romantic-comedy Baby Faced Beauty.
 This marked her return to Korean screens after six years.
 The series averaged 10% ratings throughout its run and won favorable reviews.
 She later won the Excellence Award for an Actress in a mini-series at the 2011 KBS Drama Awards.